DUI Car Insurance in Colorado

 A DUI conviction increases Colorado insurance costs by 57%, but that's actually better news than most states offer.
 Drivers with a DUI pay $231 per month for full coverage compared to $147 for those with clean records.

 Nationally, the picture looks worse with an 80% increase after a DUI.
-The average American pays $219 monthly with a DUI versus just $122 with a clean record.
-Colorado's 57% jump means residents face a smaller financial hit than most of the country, though finding affordable coverage for high-risk drivers remains important.
+The average American pays $219 monthly with a DUI versus $122 with a clean record.
+Colorado's 57% increase results in a smaller financial impact than what drivers see in most of the country, though finding affordable coverage for high-risk drivers remains important.

 Data filtered by: